India national cricket team selectors: History

 and Sunil Joshi.
 This panel was shut down after an unsuccessful tour of the Indian men's team in the 2022 T20 world cup.
 On 4 July 2023, Ajit Agarkar was appointed as the Chairman of the Senior Men's Selection Committee.
-The current five-man selection committee, headed by Agarkar, consists of Shiv Sundar Das, R.P.Singh, Ajay Ratra, and Pragyan Ojha.
+The current five-man selection committee, headed by Agarkar, consists of Shiv Sundar Das, Ajay Ratra, R. P. Singh and Pragyan Ojha.